junedu416/react-gym-app/README.md

 - create personalised workouts
 - add exercises that exist in the database or create your own exercise to add to the workout.
-- for each exercise users can set the number of reps, sets and weights (note 2)
+- for each exercise users can set the number of reps, sets and weights
 - weights are auto in/decremented depending on whether the user has successfully completed their exercise

- Users(customers)
+Users (i.e. Average Joes members):

 - exercises created by user (non-staff member) are not shared publicly.

-Staff
+Staff:

 - staff members can share workouts publicly where users can see